-Metropolitan Chess, Inc, is a chess corporation in the greater Los Angeles Area established with the aim to promote chess through community outreach and global partnerships.
-We run regular tournaments, instructional seminars, group camps and are developing instructional chess software and mobile applications.
+Metropolitan Chess, Inc, is a chess corporation in California with the aim to promote chess through community outreach and global partnerships.
+We run tournaments, camps, and publish software, videos and books.

 GM Dejan Bojkov